 - Choose appropriate models, tools and methodologies when facing new challenges.

 - Plan and execute tasks and projects relating to sustainability and environmental impact.

 - Plan and execute tasks and projects relating to management of both renewable and non-renewable resources.

 - Evaluate external effects and footprints of various actions.

 - Communicate, cooperate and exchange insight in all kinds of questions relating to long term sustainability and environmental aspects regarding all kinds of industries.

-If ENE is chosen as a major, students must take at least two methodological courses.
-One of the methodological courses must be an empirical methodological course.
+If ENE is chosen as a major, you must take at least one empirical methodological course.